 (2) These represent awards under the Annual Bonus Plan.
-These amounts, to the extent earned for 2020 and paid in 2021, are shown in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation" because these awards were recognized in 2020 for financial statement reporting purposes.
-Mr. Hertzman's target and maximum represented a blended average for the first half and second half of 2020, reflecting his promotion to Senior Vice President and Chief Financial Officer mid-year.
+These amounts, to the extent earned for 2021 and paid in 2022, are shown in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation" because these awards were recognized in 2021 for financial statement reporting purposes.

 (3) These represent awards under the Senior Executive LTIC.
-Grants in 2020 cover a three-year performance period 2020-2022.
+Grants in 2021 cover a three-year performance period 2021-2023.
 One-half of award payment based on the Company's growth in book value per share over the three years compared to plan companies, and one-half of award payment based on meeting or exceeding average annual core return on equity goals over the three-year period.
-Payments of awards, if any, will be made in early 2023.
+Payments of awards, if any, will be made in early 2024.